 - Cornstarch - you can use arrowroot starch if you are avoiding corn.

-- Cinnamon, nutmeg, ginger, salt - always triple check to make sure the spices are gluten free.
+- Ground cinnamon, nutmeg, ginger, salt - always triple check to make sure the spices are gluten free!

 Step 1: The first step is to let the cream cheese warm to room temperature.
 It will make blending it so much easier.